corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 ##### CDS as a library over Corda RPC
 ![CDS as library](./resources/cds-as-library-rpc.png)

 There are no strict limitations around following one architecture or the other.
 BNs can mix and match depending on their requirements.
-While HTTP transport might seem to be an easier option, using Corda flows have got a couple of benefits over it, in particular:
+While HTTP transport might seem to be an easier option, using Corda flows have a couple of benefits over it, in particular:
 * BNO will be able to host Maven in a private segment of their network, without exposing it to internet, effectively hidden behind firewalls and Corda.
-* BNO will be able to restrict repo access to their BN members only by integrating `cds-cordapp` with Business Network Management Service.
+* BNO will be able to expose the repo to their BN members only by integrating `cds-cordapp` with Business Network Management Service.

 ##### cds-lib